Mulatto: Colonial and Antebellum eras

 Historians have documented sexual abuse of enslaved women during the colonial and post-revolutionary slavery times by white men in power: planters, their sons before marriage, overseers, etc., which resulted in many multiracial children born into slavery.
 Starting with Virginia in 1662, colonies adopted the principle of partus sequitur ventrem in slave law, which said that children born in the colony were born into the status of their mother.
 Thus, children born to slave mothers were born into slavery, regardless of who their fathers were and whether they were baptized as Christians.
 Children born to white mothers were free, even if they were mixed-race.
 Children born to free mixed-race mothers were also free.

 Paul Heinegg has documented that most of the free people of color listed in the 1790–1810 censuses in the Upper South were descended from unions and marriages during the colonial period in Virginia between white women, who were free or indentured servants, and African or African American men, servant, slave or free.
 In the early colonial years, such working-class people lived and worked closely together, and slavery was not as much of a racial caste.
 Slave law had established that children in the colony took the status of their mothers.
 This meant that multi-racial children born to white women were born free.
 The colony required them to serve lengthy indentures if the woman was not married, but nonetheless, numerous individuals with African ancestry were born free, and formed more free families.
-Over the decades, many of these free people of color became leaders in the African-American community; others married increasingly into the white community.
+Over the decades, many of these free people of color became leaders in the African-American community; others married increasingly into the white community.Dorothy Schneider, Carl J. Schneider, Slavery in America, Infobase Publishing, 2007, pp. 86–87.
 His findings have been supported by DNA studies and other contemporary researchers as well.

 A daughter born to a South Asian father and Irish mother in Maryland in 1680, both of whom probably came to the colony as indentured servants, was classified as a "mulatto" and sold into slavery.